Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis: Abstract

 \section{Abstract}

-This paper introduces an innovative approach to radio astronomy by utilizing the global network of Internet of Things (IoT) devices to form a distributed radio telescope.
-Leveraging existing IoT infrastructure with minimal modifications, the proposed system employs widely dispersed devices to simultaneously capture both astronomical and communication signals.
-Digital beamforming techniques are applied to align the astronomical signals, effectively minimizing interference from communication sources.
+This paper presents a conceptual feasibility study of leveraging large-scale Internet of Things (IoT) networks to form a distributed radio telescope for astronomical observations.
+Leveraging existing IoT infrastructure with minimal modifications, the proposed receiving system employs widely dispersed devices to capture both astronomical and communication signals at the same time and frequency.
 A novel calibration approach is proposed using multiple distributed satellites transmitting known signals, enabling precise channel estimation and phase correction via GPS localization.
 A system signal model is employed to study different calibration algorithms with node hardware variations, node clock offsets, and interference mitigation.
-Compared to the 500-meter Aperture Spherical Telescope (FAST), the IoT-enabled telescope enhances antenna gain by two orders of magnitude and increases survey speed by seven orders of magnitude, owing to the vast number of nodes and expansive field of view (FoV).
-These findings demonstrate the feasibility and significant advantages of IoT telescopes, paving the way for cost-effective, high-speed, spectrum-sharing, and widespread astronomical observations.
+Compared to the 500-meter Aperture Spherical Telescope (FAST), assuming the ideal calibration and sufficient number of node, the IoT-enabled telescope increases survey speed by seven orders of magnitude, owing to the large antenna gain and expansive field of view (FoV).
+These findings demonstrate the feasibility of future radio telescope architectures that leverage large-scale distributed nodes, and highlight their potential advantages in terms of low cost, high survey speed performance, and spectrum-sharing capability.